kevgo/vscode-markdown-ide/README.md

 Consider the [Gross Domestic Product (GDP)](gross-domestic-product.md)
 ```

-That’s pretty verbose and feels repetitive.
-Instead, let's just use the
+That's verbose and repetitive.
+Instead, let's just use the abbreviation `GDP` as
-abbreviation `GDP` as the link title.
-To make this happen, add the following to
+the link title.
+To make this happen, add the following to **tikibase.json**:
-**tikibase.json**:

 ```json
 {